Azasakhe/Netflix/Use-library-exported-with-multiple-devices.md

 Choose the case that suits your needs.

-### CASE 1 - All devices can manage and play from the same Kodi library of Netflix exported items
+### OPTION 1 - All devices can manage and play from the same Kodi library of Netflix exported items

 In this case every devices can manage the Kodi library of Netflix exported items (e.g. export, remove).